lino-framework/lino/docs/dev/settings.rst

 The **Django settings module** is the most important thing in Django.
 Almost everything you do with Django requires the settings module to be loaded.
+Django does that automagically as soon as you import some module which needs the settings.
+And when that moment arrives, Django needs to know the name of your settings module.

-Django does that automatically, but needs to know where it is.
-You can specify this either using the :envvar:`DJANGO_SETTINGS_MODULE` environment variable or the `--settings` command-line option of certain management commands.
+You can specify this either using the :envvar:`DJANGO_SETTINGS_MODULE` environment variable or the `--settings` command-line option of certain admin commands.

-It must be importable.
-That is, if it contains e.g. ``foo.bar.baz``, then Django will do an equivalent of ``import foo.bar.baz`` before it is able to do anything else.

-See also :doc:`/admin/settings`.
+To illustrate this, let's open a Python session in an environment with Django installed but *without* any :envvar:`DJANGO_SETTINGS_MODULE` variable defined, and then type:

+>>> from django.conf import settings

+This will pass.
+But as soon as you want to actually access some attribute of `settings`, you will get an `ImproperlyConfigured`
+exception:

+>>> settings.DEBUG
+Traceback (most recent call last):
+...
+django.core.exceptions.ImproperlyConfigured: Requested setting DATABASES, but settings are not configured.
+You must either define the environment variable DJANGO_SETTINGS_MODULE or call settings.configure() before accessing settings.

 .. envvar:: DJANGO_SETTINGS_MODULE

 The :envvar:`DJANGO_SETTINGS_MODULE` environment variable is expected to contain the *Python name* of the `Django settings module`_.

+The settings module must be importable.
+That is, if :envvar:`DJANGO_SETTINGS_MODULE` contains e.g. ``foo.bar.baz``, then Django will do the equivalent of ``import foo.bar.baz``.

 .. xfile:: settings.py